 Carefully arranged pictures of pretty flowers on Instagram have become blooming works of art since a few years.
 Come winter and indoor hobbies like flower arrangements serve as an inspiration to the millions of us trying to create beauty for our own Hygge-inspired lives.

 A minimalistic Gerbera arrangement melds into a portrait of a woman ready for a Bohemian winter with an Icelandic wool knitted headband.
 Tiny Callistemon fruit branches and long stems of Chinese Ixora used innovatively as installation art on a terrace garden.
-A Van Gogh inspired Vincent Blue bouquet.
+A Van Gogh inspired Vincent Blue Bouquet.
 A lone Gerbera lights up a meal at home shared with friends and family.
-These are just a few of the stunning floral art captured on Moonshinefolk’s Instagram, that recently caught the eye of one of our curators.
+These are just a few of the stunning floral art captured by the florist cum artists behind “Moonshinefolk”

 The quirky duo has an even quirkier story to narrate when asked about the day of Moonshinefolk’s conception.
 Manki sets the scene, “It began on a typhoon day.
 We were walking around the streets of Hong Kong looking for a place for shelter.
 Spontaneously, we found a corner in Wan Chai that looked like a great backdrop.
 We are the photographers and also the models.
 An hour or two spent, we had some goods shots with an extra edge thanks to the effect of double exposure.
 The pictures were so good, so we decided to share on Instagram to record our work.”
 And like a great band once taught us, we all get by with a little help from our friends.
 “Good feedback came pouring in from friends and family.
 We meet again.
 And just like that, while sipping on a glass of iced milk tea in Cha Chaan Teng, we come up with the idea of ‘Moonshinefolk’.”
 Moonshine is derived from the name of yellow flowers (Moonshine Yarrow, also called Achillea Moonshine) the duo used to create their first bouquet.